sapnaalex/Ecommerce-Follow-Along/README.md

 ---

 With this milestone, users can now **view all products in their cart effortlessly**, making the shopping experience smoother and more interactive. 🚀

+### **Summary for Milestone 19: Cart Page UI & Quantity Update 🛒🔄**

+In Milestone 19, we focused on enhancing the **cart page functionality** by creating a frontend UI to display cart products and implementing quantity adjustment features.
+This involved integrating the previously built API from Milestone 18 and developing new endpoints to modify product quantities.
+Here’s a detailed breakdown of our progress:

+---

+#### **Building the Cart Page UI 🖥️**
+- Designed a **cart page** to display all products retrieved using the Fetch Cart API.
+- Implemented **a dynamic UI** that updates in real-time based on the cart contents.

+#### **Adding Quantity Adjustment Feature ➕➖**
+- Added **‘+’ and ‘-’ buttons** for each product to increase or decrease quantity.
+- Ensured quantity cannot go below **1** to prevent invalid cart states.

+#### **Creating the Quantity Update API Endpoint 🛠️**
+- Developed a `PUT` endpoint to update product quantity in the cart.
+- Used **Mongoose’s update method** to modify the quantity for a specific product.
+- Implemented **error handling** to prevent invalid updates or negative values.

+#### **Why This Milestone is Important 🔥**
+- Introduced **dynamic cart management**, making the shopping experience smoother.
+- Strengthened knowledge of **frontend-backend integration** for real-time updates.
+- Improved **user control** over their cart, allowing easy quantity adjustments.

+#### **Enhancements & Next Steps 🚀**
+- Implement a **remove product feature** for unwanted cart items.
+- Optimize database operations for **efficient cart updates**.
+- Enhance UI with **real-time feedback** (e.g., loading indicators, success messages).

+#### **Documentation & Submission 📥**
+- Updated the repository’s **README file** with a section on **Milestone 19: Cart Page UI & Quantity Update**.
+- Committed and pushed all changes to GitHub, ensuring public accessibility.
+- Submitted the repository link as per the assignment guidelines.

+---

+With this milestone, users can now **view their cart and modify product quantities effortlessly**, making shopping more interactive and user-friendly. 🚀